mtxrii/Acacia/DOCS.md

 # Acacia 🌱
 At first glance, this language looks super similar to javascript.
 That's because it's designed to feel familiar to the C family, and because dynamic typing is the future.

-It shines in its ability to be both object oriented and functional, with a nice class system as well as features like closures and declarative statements.
+It shines in its ability to be both object oriented and fully dynamic, with a nice class system as well as features like closures and declarative statements.

 # Data Types
 Acacia contains your standard primitive types.